 The forests of Dubare are home to many wild animals and birds.
-The sighting of wild Asiatic elephants are regular and there is a possibility of spotting sambar, spotted deer, tigers, leopards, wild dogs and gaur.
+The sighting of wild Asiatic elephants is regular and there is a possibility of spotting sambar, spotted deer, tigers, leopards, wild dogs, and gaur.
 Bears are also seen in these forests.
 The forest is also home to many non-venomous snakes and reptiles.
-Kingfishers, peacocks, woodpeckers and peacocks can also be found in the forest.
+Kingfishers, peacocks, woodpeckers, and peacocks can also be found in the forest.

 The best time to visit Dubare Elephant Camp is between the months of September and March.
-In addition to elephant training camp, Nisargadhama and Veerabhoomi are the other main attractions of this area.
+In addition, Nisargadhama and Veerabhoomi are the other main attractions of this area.
 Jungle Lodges and Resorts maintain cottages at the camp.

 Timings of Elephant Interaction: 9 AM - 11 AM & 4.30 PM - 5.30 PM

 Entry: Rs.
 20 for Person, Rs.
 30 for Boat, Rs.
 100 for Elephant Bathing, Rs.
 20 Elephant Feeding, & Rs.
 885 for Elephant Interaction